byu-oit/frontend-template-nuxt/README.md

 ## Build Setup

-To run and build locally
+To run and build locally from the `src` directory

 ``` bash
 # install dependencies